sohadQtaitat/amman-301d1/class-00/lab-d/README.md

 ## GitHub repository

-Create a new repository on GitHub named `data-structures-and-algorithms`.
+**Create a new repository on GitHub named `data-structures-and-algorithms`.**

+Your daily code challenges will be done in this repository throughout 301.

 You will continue to expand on this repository in your 401 course.
 The repository should have a root `README.md` file with an overview of the purpose of the repository.

+Clone this repository to your `codefellows` folder

-After you clone the folder, add in `eslintrc.json` and `.gitignore` files from the course repo's `configs` directory.
-Then copy the `package.json` file from the `starter-code` folder into the root folder of the repository, then run this command, which will install some necessary utilities for you.
+After you clone the repository, copy the contents of the `starter-code` folder into the root folder of this new repository, then run this command, which will install some necessary libraries for you.

 * `npm install`